prisma-labs/graphql-framework-experiment/docs/plugins/prisma.md

   /*
   Remove fields named "createdWithBrowser" from all mutation input types.
-When resolving a request whose data contains any of these types, the value is inferred from the resvoler's params based on the function we defined below and passed to Prisma Client JS, even if it's nested.
+When resolving a request whose data contains any of these types, the value is inferred from the resvoler's params based on the function we defined below and passed to Prisma Client, even if it's nested.
-  This example assumes a Prisma Client JS context containing a "browser" key that maps to a string representing the browser from which the request was made.
+  This example assumes a Prisma Client context containing a "browser" key that maps to a string representing the browser from which the request was made.
   */
   computedInputs: {